Azzc0/TWRA/docs/private/Functionmap.md

 ## Current Duplications

 ### TWRA:DisplayCurrentSection()
-**Location:** TWRA.lua and ui/OSD.lua
+**Location:** ~~TWRA.lua and~~ ui/OSD.lua

-This function exists in both files with different implementations.
-The ui/OSD.lua version is more comprehensive as it properly coordinates updates to both the main UI and OSD components.
+~~This function exists in both files with different implementations.~~ The duplicate implementation in TWRA.lua has been removed.
+The ui/OSD.lua version is the canonical implementation as it properly coordinates updates to both the main UI and OSD components.

-**Recommendation:**
+**Status: RESOLVED** ✓
+~~**Recommendation:**
 - Keep the implementation in ui/OSD.lua as the canonical version
 - Replace the TWRA.lua version with a call to ui/OSD.lua implementation
-- Add proper hooks or event handling to ensure consistent UI updates
+- Add proper hooks or event handling to ensure consistent UI updates~~

-**Resolution Plan:**
-1. Update all references to use the ui/OSD.lua implementation
-2. Add an aliasing function in TWRA.lua that calls the ui/OSD.lua version
-3. Add debug assertions to ensure the correct version is being called

 ### TWRA:IsNewDataFormat() / TWRA:GetCurrentSectionData()
-**Location:** TWRA.lua and core/DataUtility.lua
+**Location:** ~~TWRA.lua and~~ core/DataUtility.lua

-These utility functions exist in both the main file and utility module.
-Core functionality should be in the utility module with potential wrapper functions in the main file.
+~~These utility functions exist in both the main file and utility module.~~ The duplicate implementations have been removed.
+The functions in TWRA.lua have been removed, and the core/DataUtility.lua implementation has been simplified to always assume the new format.

-**Recommendation:**
+**Status: RESOLVED** ✓
+~~**Recommendation:**
 - Consolidate logic to core/DataUtility.lua
 - Use wrapper functions in TWRA.lua if needed for backward compatibility
-- Add documentation to clearly indicate the canonical implementation
+- Add documentation to clearly indicate the canonical implementation~~

 ### TWRA:BuildNavigationFromNewFormat()
-**Location:** TWRA.lua and core/Core.lua
+**Location:** ~~core/Core.lua and~~ core/DataUtility.lua

-Multiple implementations of navigation building for the new data format exist.
+~~Multiple implementations of navigation building for the new data format exist.
+The implementation in DataUtility.lua is more robust, preserving the current index if valid and providing more detailed section tracking.~~

-**Recommendation:**
+**Status: RESOLVED** ✓
+~~**Recommendation:**
-- Consolidate to core/Core.lua implementation
+- Consolidate to core/DataUtility.lua implementation as it provides more robust handling
-- Add proper fallback handling for legacy code paths
+- Remove the duplicate implementation in core/Core.lua
+- Add a wrapper in core/Core.lua that calls the DataUtility.lua implementation if needed~~

+### TWRA:ShouldShowOSD()
+**Location:** ~~TWRA.lua and~~ ui/OSD.lua

+~~This function exists in both files with slightly different implementations.~~ The duplicate implementation in TWRA.lua has been removed.
+The ui/OSD.lua version is the canonical implementation since it's in the appropriate module and has additional checks for the showOnNavigation setting.

+**Status: RESOLVED** ✓
+~~**Recommendation:**
+- Keep the ui/OSD.lua implementation as canonical since it's in the appropriate module
+- Remove or alias the version in TWRA.lua
+- Ensure proper documentation of which one should be used~~

 ## Special Function Handling